DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 As one SIP can contain more than one representation of the same intellectual entity, representations MUST be place within distinct folders (i.e., `rep-001`, `rep-002`, `rep-n` under the ```representations``` folder).
 Metadata on the other hand, may exist within each representation folder or at the root level (next to the `representations` folder).
 Metadata can serve multiples purposes, being the most obvious one the support for discoverability of resources within the OAIS (i.e., descriptive metadata).

-If metadata is stored at the package root level, then there is generaly no need to include a `metadata` folder at the representation level.
+If metadata is stored at the package root level, then there is generally no need to include a `metadata` folder at the representation level.
 In such cases, the `metadata` folder under representations is considered optional.
 The SIP also accounts for the following additional folders that can exist both at the root level or under the `representations` folder:

-* `documentation` – for including additional documentation about the `data` included in the packafge (e.g. a data dictionary for a SIARD file);
+* `documentation` – for including additional documentation about the `data` included in the package (e.g. a data dictionary for a SIARD file);
 * `schemas`  – for storing schemas of XML files included in the data or metadata.

 ![General SIP structure](images/fig_10_cs_ip_full.png "Example of the full use of the SIP structure.")